-We have audited in accordance with auditing standards generally accepted in the United States of America, the financial statements of Lower Minnesota River Watershed District, as of and for the year ended December 31, 2014 and the related notes to the financial statements, and have issued our report thereon dated May 20, 2015.
+We have audited in accordance with auditing standards generally accepted in the United States of America, the financial statements of the governmental activities and each major fund of Lower Minnesota River Watershed District, as of and for the year ended December 31, 2015 and the related notes to the financial statements, and have issued our report thereon dated April 22, 2016.

-The Minnesota Legal Compliance Audit Guide for Political Subdivisions, promulgated by the State Auditor pursuant to Minnesota Statutes Section 6.65, contains six categories of compliance to be tested: contracting and bidding, deposits and investments, conflicts of interest, public indebtedness, claims and disbursements, and miscellaneous provisions.
-Our audit considered all of the above listed categories except we did not test for compliance with the provisions for public indebtedness as Lower Minnesota River Watershed District had no debt.
+The Minnesota Legal Compliance Audit Guide for Other Political Subdivisions, promulgated by the State Auditor pursuant to Minnesota Statutes Section 6.65, contains six categories of compliance to be tested: contracting and bidding, deposits and investments, conflicts of interest, claims and disbursements, miscellaneous provisions, and tax increment financing.
+Our audit considered all of the above listed categories, except, we did not test for compliance with the provisions for tax increment financing as it is not applicable to the District.

-In connection with our audit, nothing came to our attention that caused us to believe that Lower Minnesota River Watershed District failed to comply with the provisions of the Minnesota Legal Compliance Audit Guide for Political Subdivisions.
+In connection with our audit, nothing came to our attention that caused us to believe that Lower Minnesota River Watershed District failed to comply with the provisions of the Minnesota Legal Compliance Audit Guide for Other Political Subdivisions.
 However, our audit was not directed primarily toward obtaining knowledge of such noncompliance.
 Accordingly, had we performed additional procedures, other matters may have come to our attention regarding the Lower Minnesota River Watershed District noncompliance with the above referenced provisions.

-This report is intended solely for the information and use of those charged with governance and management of Lower Minnesota River Watershed District and the State Auditor, and is not intended to be, and should not be, used by anyone other than these specified parties.
+This report is intended solely for the information and use of those charged with governance and management of Lower Minnesota River Watershed District and the State Auditor, and is not intended to be and should not be used by anyone other than these specified parties.

-Redpath and loonpary, Hd.
+Redpath and loonpary, Itd.